Lifepartner Profile * Characteristics and Qualities

 Mate-4 (if any)

-The fourth life-partner (if any) is often emotionally apprehended as an agent of emotionally balanced contracts, harmony and agreement .
+The fourth life-partner (if any) is often emotionally apprehended as an agent of emotionally balanced contracts, harmony and negotiated agreement .

 Life-partner-4 tends to readily establish roles of other-oriented, couple-supporting, contract-managing adjuster, harmonizer, accommodator, counselor, negotiator, balancer.